 “This back-up head doesn’t have that function!”

 “Princess, are you sure you can fire it again? ” asked Bojack.
 “If we transfer power and it doesn’t work, we’re done for!”

 “Aye,” said Charlie.

 “Aye,” said Daisuke.
-The engines churned as the Zephyr diverted all power to its heart.
+The engines churned as the Zephyr diverted power to its heart.

-So many tentacles crawled over the Zephyr that Akayama’s recording couldn’t catch a glimpse of metal skin, but soon blue light increased in intensity until the tentacles seemed transparent.
+So many tentacles crawled over the Zephyr that Akayama’s recording couldn’t catch a glimpse of metal skin, but white light increased in intensity until the tentacles seemed transparent.
 The light burst in a colossal cone from the Zephyr’s heart, vaporizing tentacles, obliterating a portion of the Hurricane Planet.
-The Zephyr wiped gore from its surface with its left hand.
+The Zephyr wiped gore with its left hand.

 “Nice job, Princess.”
-Charlie’s words of support were distant like he didn’t have enough blood to speak.
-He grabbed Akayama’s vessel in the Zephyr’s right hand.
+Charlie’s support was distant like he didn’t have enough blood to speak.
+He grabbed Akayama’s vessel with the Zephyr’s right hand.

 “More tentacles incoming,” said Daisuke.
 “Can we outpace them?”

+Akayama’s recording captured the approaching tentacles.
 “Yes we can,” said Bojack.
-Akayama’s recording captured the approaching tentacles.
-“Yes we can.”